The Southern Resident Orca population is at just 73 individuals, they make up 3 Pods - J, K & L.

 BUY ONE GET ONE FREE on Orca Awareness Necklaces!
 Usually $20 each you can get two today for you and your friend for the price of one!
 Help spread the word about the critically endangered Southern Resident Orcas and be sure to share the petition with your friends and family, every signature makes an impact.

-Every purchase not only helps to protect sea turtle hatchling but we also donate 10% of sales to incredible marine conservation charities.
+Every purchase not only helps to protect sea turtle hatchling but we also donate 10% of gross profits to incredible marine conservation charities.
 Read more about that here.